 Charity and community partners

 At Coles, we proudly support many community and charity partners across Australia through financial contributions, fundraising, food donations and disaster relief.
-Together with our communities, we contributed more than $139M to Aussies in need in the 2020 financial year.
+Together with our customers, we contributed more than $143M to communities and charity partners in the 2021 financial year.

 For local partnerships or to find out how your local store can help, please download and complete the